tstriker/akai-midimix/README.md

 const midi = new MidiMix();

 midi.connect().then(() => {
     // run some commands right on startup (e.g. setting the toggle lights) console.log("Midi connected!");
     midi.m1 = true; // will light up the m1 button - see below for layout
 });

-midi.addEventListener("cc", (data) => {
+midi.addEventListener("cc", data => {
     console.log("CC dial/slider turned", data);
 });

-midi.addEventListener("keydown", (data) => {
+midi.addEventListener("keydown", data => {
     console.log("Button press", data);
 });
 ```

 # Names for the buttons and sliders

-The midi has 8 columns, each column having 3 dials, 2 buttons, and a slider.
+The midi has 8 columns, each column has 3 dials, 2 buttons, and a slider.
 Then, extra, there are the bank left, bank right, solo buttons, and the "master" slider.

 To keep things simple, we are making use of the columns.
 Event data will contain
-both, the original code (in keyCode field) and the symbolic field.
+both, the original code (in keyCode field) and the symbolic field (in key)).
-C stands for "continuous control", "m" for mute, "r" for rec, and "s" for slider.
+"c" stands for "continuous control", "m" for mute, "r" for rec, and "s" for slider.

 ```
 c1    c2    c3    c4    c5    c6    c7    c8